dev-hunterco/polojs-moleculer/README.md

 }
 ```

-## Broker Middleware
+# Broker Middleware

-PoloMoleculer will inject actions to your service based on the messages defined (see examples bellow).
+Polo-Moleculer will inject actions to your service based on the messages defined (see examples bellow).
 To enable this injection you have to set a middleware in your broker.

 ```javascript
 const { PoloMoleculerMiddleware } = require('polo-moleculer')